 Leaf shutters also let you fire flashes at any shutter speed.
 Unlike normal cameras, which are limited by their sync speed, you can shoot with a flash at 1/4000s with X100F.
 This might lead to quite dramatic images.

 To make sure that you don’t overexpose in such a situation, Fujifilm included a 3-stop ND-filter.
 It’s really useful for controlling the incoming light.
-It basically adds another variable of exposure, albeit a limited one.
+It basically adds another variable of

 The shutter button is designed to accept a standard mechanical remote release cable.
 This further adds to the retro feel and experience.
 I don’t really see anyone using a remote release with this camera, though.